Neuroscience at a glance

 With a single product, DYSPORT®, we are able to treat a range of therapeutic indications including cervical dystonia, adult spasticity, hyperhidrosis, blepharospasm, hemifacial spasm and pediatric lower limb spasticity.

-DYSPORT®, is authorized in more than 85 countries for seven therapeutic and two esthetic indications.
+DYSPORT®, is authorized in more than 90 countries for height therapeutic and two esthetic indications.

 DYSPORT®, has 5 million treatment years of patient experience and is scientifically supported by over 1,300 peer‐reviewed publications.